 There are two basic approaches to configuring an instrument for total internal reflection fluorescence microscopy: the prism method, and the objective lens method.
 Figure 2 illustrates these two general configurations.
 In the prism technique, a focused laser beam is introduced into the microscope coverslip by means of a prism attached to its surface, and the beam incidence angle is adjusted to the critical angle (see Figure 2(a)).
 Reliance on a prism for introduction of the illuminating beam has several limitations, primarily due to geometric constraints on specimen manipulation, and although the method has been utilized in biological applications for more than two decades, it has never become a mainstream research tool.
 There are many variations of the prism configuration, but most restrict access to the specimen, making it difficult to perform manipulations, to inject media into the specimen space, or to carry out physiological measurements.

-Another disadvantage of the prism technique is that in most configurations based on inverted microscope designs, the illumination is introduced on the specimen side opposite the objective optics, requiring imaging of the evanescent field region through the bulk of the specimen.
+Another disadvantage of the prism technique is that in most configurations based on inverted microscope designs, such as the Nikon Eclipse Ti2, the illumination is introduced on the specimen side opposite the objective optics, requiring imaging of the evanescent field region through the bulk of the specimen.
 Placement of the prism on the objective side of the specimen to avoid this presents additional problems because of the close proximity of a short-working-distance objective to the specimen and prism location.
 The general complexity and precision required in configuring an imaging system to utilize total internal reflection discouraged many potential researchers before complete ("turnkey") systems became available from the microscope manufacturers.
 Investigators who wanted to utilize the technique were required to engineer and build their own systems, and this difficulty, combined with the necessity of setting up and maintaining an open laser on an optical bench, meant that earlier users of the prism method were more often physicists than biologists.

 The objective lens technique, which is sometimes referred to as through the lens illumination, avoids many of the limitations of utilizing a prism to introduce light at the required angles (see Figure 2(b)).
 In this method, the objective is employed to introduce either coherent laser or non-coherent arc lamp illumination to the coverslip-specimen interface.
 Incidence angles greater than the critical angle are achieved by the use of objectives of high numerical aperture (ideally 1.45 or higher).
 Typically the numerical aperture of an objective is thought of as characterizing the light gathering capability of the lens.
 Conversely, the numerical aperture directly determines the range of angles at which light can exit the objective when it is utilized to deliver illumination.
 The relationship between numerical aperture and achievable illumination incidence angles is described by the following equation: